PapenfussLab/gridss/Readme.md

 |---|---|
 gridss.sh|Driver script for running GRIDSS.
 Use this to run GRIDSS gridss_somatic_filter.R|Somatic filtering script.
 Identifies somatic events for tumour samples with a matched normal.
-Multiple tumour biopsies are supported gridss_annotate_insertions_repeatmaster.R|Annotates single breakend variant calls and breakpoint insert sequences with their RepeatMasker class and type
+Multiple tumour biopsies are supported

 ## gridss.sh command-line arguments